appacademy/Module-2-Resources/week-5/d2-binary-hexa-ascii-memory-arrays/notes/binary-and-hexadecimal-notes.md

 Add all of those sums together to get 2 + 8 + 64 + 128 = 202

-To convert 202 to binary, we divide by the base and keep track of the remainder:
+To convert 202 to decimal, we divide by the base and keep track of the remainder:

 ```
 r = remainder